petergeorge649/Customer-analysis-1-report/README.md

 Reporting

-Abstract
+## Abstract

 The objective of this data is to understand customer demographics and buying behavior.
-Later during the week, we will use predictive analytics to analyze the most profitable customers and how they interact.
-After that, we will take targeted actions to increase profitable customer response, retention, and growth.
+Later , I used predictive analytics to analyze the most profitable customers and how they interact.
+After that, I took targeted actions to increase profitable customer response, retention, and growth.

-For this lab, we will gather the data from 3 csv files that are provided in the files_for_lab folder.
-Use that data and complete the data cleaning tasks as mentioned later in the instructions.
+For this case study, I gathered the data from 3 csv files that are provided by IronHack.
+I used that data and complete the data cleaning tasks as per instructions.

-Instructions
+## Instructions

 Read the three files into python as dataframes

 Show the DataFrame's shape.